AbelMaminiaina/MHM/SONARCLOUD_SETUP.md

 # SonarCloud Setup Guide

-This guide explains how to set up SonarCloud for code quality analysis in the MHM project.
+This guide explains how to set up SonarCloud for code quality analysis in the HFM project.

 ## Prerequisites